I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltenumerateinstances.md

 ## -remarks
 <p>Because the minifilter driver instances in the instance list can change at any time, two calls to <b>FltEnumerateInstances</b> with the same <i>Volume</i> and <i>Filter</i> values are not guaranteed to return the same result. </p>

 <p><b>FltEnumerateInstances</b> adds a rundown reference to each of the opaque instance pointers returned in the array that the <i>InstanceList </i>parameter points to.
-When these pointers are no longer needed, the caller must release them by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff543378">FltObjectDereference</a> on each one.
+When these pointers are no longer needed, the caller must release them by calling <a href="..\fltkernel\nf-fltkernel-fltobjectdereference.md">FltObjectDereference</a> on each one.
 Thus every successful call to <b>FltEnumerateInstances</b> must be matched by a subsequent call to <b>FltObjectDereference</b> for each returned instance pointer. </p>

-<p>To enumerate all registered minifilter drivers, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff542064">FltEnumerateFilters</a>. </p>

-<p>To enumerate all volumes that are known to the Filter Manager, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff542092">FltEnumerateVolumes</a>. </p>

-<p>To list filter information for all registered minifilter drivers, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff542060">FltEnumerateFilterInformation</a>. </p>

-<p>To get filter information for a given minifilter driver, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff543053">FltGetFilterInformation</a>. </p>

-<p>To enumerate all instances of a given minifilter driver, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff542071">FltEnumerateInstanceInformationByFilter</a>. </p>

-<p>To enumerate all minifilter driver instances on a given volume, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff542082">FltEnumerateInstanceInformationByVolume</a>. </p>

-<p>Because the minifilter driver instances in the instance list can change at any time, two calls to <b>FltEnumerateInstances</b> with the same <i>Volume</i> and <i>Filter</i> values are not guaranteed to return the same result. </p>

-<p><b>FltEnumerateInstances</b> adds a rundown reference to each of the opaque instance pointers returned in the array that the <i>InstanceList </i>parameter points to.
-When these pointers are no longer needed, the caller must release them by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff543378">FltObjectDereference</a> on each one.
-Thus every successful call to <b>FltEnumerateInstances</b> must be matched by a subsequent call to <b>FltObjectDereference</b> for each returned instance pointer. </p>

-<p>To enumerate all registered minifilter drivers, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff542064">FltEnumerateFilters</a>. </p>
+<p>To enumerate all registered minifilter drivers, call <a href="..\fltkernel\nf-fltkernel-fltenumeratefilters.md">FltEnumerateFilters</a>. </p>

-<p>To enumerate all volumes that are known to the Filter Manager, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff542092">FltEnumerateVolumes</a>. </p>
+<p>To enumerate all volumes that are known to the Filter Manager, call <a href="..\fltkernel\nf-fltkernel-fltenumeratevolumes.md">FltEnumerateVolumes</a>. </p>

-<p>To list filter information for all registered minifilter drivers, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff542060">FltEnumerateFilterInformation</a>. </p>
+<p>To list filter information for all registered minifilter drivers, call <a href="..\fltkernel\nf-fltkernel-fltenumeratefilterinformation.md">FltEnumerateFilterInformation</a>. </p>

-<p>To get filter information for a given minifilter driver, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff543053">FltGetFilterInformation</a>. </p>
+<p>To get filter information for a given minifilter driver, call <a href="..\fltkernel\nf-fltkernel-fltgetfilterinformation.md">FltGetFilterInformation</a>. </p>

-<p>To enumerate all instances of a given minifilter driver, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff542071">FltEnumerateInstanceInformationByFilter</a>. </p>
+<p>To enumerate all instances of a given minifilter driver, call <a href="..\fltkernel\nf-fltkernel-fltenumerateinstanceinformationbyfilter.md">FltEnumerateInstanceInformationByFilter</a>. </p>

-<p>To enumerate all minifilter driver instances on a given volume, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff542082">FltEnumerateInstanceInformationByVolume</a>. </p>
+<p>To enumerate all minifilter driver instances on a given volume, call <a href="..\fltkernel\nf-fltkernel-fltenumerateinstanceinformationbyvolume.md">FltEnumerateInstanceInformationByVolume</a>. </p>

 ## -requirements
 <table>